nkvishu28/Projects_RAG/README.md

 # Projects_RAG
-Mini project on RAG using Open source LLM hosted on GROQ cloud platform - Chatbot with PDF files.
+Mini project on RAG using Open source LLM hosted on GROQ cloud platform - Chatbot with PDF files - PDF Conversation with RAG_Another LLM.py

 This project is to establish a conversational chat with the PDF files.
 The PDF files will be providing the context for the user query.